markrajk/dashboard-09/README.md

 - General modals added on all pages, for presentational purposes.
 - Sign in page revorked.
 - Get started page added.
+***
+## Changes 10.04.2020
+- company-settings page added.
+- single-user-feedback-given page added.
+- user-settings pages now with proper header, html changed.
+- top right header dropdown link text changed on all pages.
+- company-admin subheader content changed in html.
+- general modals now working on give-feedback page (presentational purposes).
+- content of dropdowns changed on all pages.
+    * average-charts months ▼
+    * teams-comments latest ▼
+    * teams-members ... (symbol, and in all tables where it is present)
+    * teams-settings-feedback select options changed.
+- CSS changes & bug fixes.